 Define Your Attributes

 Take your profile and bring out the definable attributes to tag each lead in your system.
 This will allow teams to quickly define which leads are quality and which ones don’t match the ideal customer profile.

 Your attributes can be simple or complex, but make sure that they enable your teams to capture the data effectively.
 They should quickly and effectively separate ideal customers from those who don’t fit the bill.

 Data alone isn’t enough.
 Each component must have identifiers and contact details so that everyone knows and understands who a person or company actually is.
 This is a minimum viable context, but you can make it as complex as it needs to be.

 Later, when you’re retaining customers, this will also allow you to understand where each one is on the customer journey using records of interactions and activity.
 Your teams will have everything they need for day-to-day operations.

-You need reliable sources of data to fill in blank spots.
+You need reliable sources of data to fill in the blank spots.
 These spots include concrete aspects such as contact information, but they also include soft aspects such as customer behavior.
-You'll need good quality data to ensure your model is accurate.
+You’ll need good-quality data to ensure your model is accurate.

 These data sources come from three different levels:

 - Directly from customers and leads: These involve things such as customer submission forms or chat conversations, for example.
 Any conversation initiated directly from the customer falls into this category.